 7) Repeat successful campaigns

 When developing your first campaign, you should use it as a learning opportunity to recognize strategies that can be scaled.
 You should consider your first campaign a template that serves as a model for future campaign creation.
 This way, you will be ready to launch the next campaign right away.

 Unfortunately, disorganization is common within content marketing.
 Many large and small businesses claim that they lack a coherent or integrated content strategy.
 This contributes to inefficiency and a significant disconnect between branding, marketing, public relations, and sales efforts.
 Of course, a lack of comprehensive processes can limit the development process, leaving marketers struggling to find information or execute campaigns on time.
 By developing a clear content marketing strategy, you can identify what parts of your previous campaigns worked and what didn’t and reassess to repeat campaigns that will add to your overall sustainable content marketing strategy.

 Additionally, once a campaign has generated data that you can analyze, you will notice some campaigns that helped you boost your bottom line.
 On the other hand, you can also pinpoint others that did not contribute much value at all.
 For campaigns that proved valuable, you need to understand where the value came from.

 8) Turn customers into brand ambassadors

 Another way to build a sustainable content marketing strategy is by sharing your message with your most valuable customers and content contributors.
 Many consumers and content creators would be happy to use branded content to build their own personal brands.
 This is especially true if you’re producing quality content.
 In fact, your customers could actually transform into brand influencers if they’re happy with your products or services.

-To capture the attention of content creators, you can deliver content which is tailored to their respective styles.
+To capture the attention of content creators, you can deliver content that is tailored to their respective styles.
 This can build interest and transform these people into superfans and brand ambassadors.